Healthy Women Image

 If you asked a bunch of women which symptoms they associate most with menopause, most would answer with these two words: Hot.
 Flashes.

 Although you might know some lucky soul who went through menopause never experiencing one single hot flash, it's more likely that you know more who are well acquainted with these heat surges that are the hallmark of menopause.
-Indeed, hot flashes affect between 75 percent and 80 percent of U.S. women.
+Indeed, hot flashes affect between 75% and 80% of U.S. women.

 So, what does a hot flash really feel like?
 (Asking for a friend.)